‘I hate it.’ Families frustrated with return to remote learning - NewsBreak

 “I feel like I learned less,” the high school junior said.
 “I’m worried that we won’t go back to class.
 They (the district) did it before and said it only would be a short while.
 It turned out to be the whole school year.”

 Officials in districts that are returning to online instruction insist the move is only temporary, with most intending to go back to in-person classes within a week or two.
-As infections reach record levels in some areas, some parents say it’s the right move.What is ‘flurona’ and how common is it?
+As infections reach record levels in some areas, some parents say it’s the right move.Parents fear for kids too young to be vaccinated as Omicron surges

 Nicole Berry’s three children returned to Detroit classrooms last fall, but she has been keeping them home since she caught COVID-19 herself around Thanksgiving and got scared.
 Detroit gives families the option of full-time remote learning.